Tuesday, March 4, 2025

 Skinny, short, knitted neck scarves have been popping up like mushrooms on the net, so I thought why not having a crochet version as well.
 So here's my Collette scarf.
 Easy to make, with a clean look and a French charm, it is so addictive, you'd want to have it in a variety of colors.

-personal use only.
-All property rights belong to Maya Kuzman of The
+Now, before we begin, please note that: The written pattern in its entirety along with the photos are for personal use only.
+All property rights belong to Maya Kuzman of The Little Treasures.

 Supplies

-Yarn and hook: ~50 gr of sport yarn of your choice, and a 4 mm hook (UK: 8 /US:6).
+Yarn and hook: 50 gr of sport yarn of your choice, and a 4 mm hook (UK: 8 /US:6).

 Other: Scissors and tapestry needle for weaving ends.

-Stitches in US terminology: stitch (st), skip (sk), chain (ch), double crochet (dc), double crochet 2 together (dc2tog).
+Stitches in US terminology: stitch (st), skip (sk), chain (ch), double crochet (dc)double crochet 2 together (dc2tog).

 Gauge: 3 dc in 2 cm / 0.78"